quiknode-labs/qn-guide-examples/sample-dapps/evm-token-factory/README.md

 - **Token**: This is an ERC-20 smart contract (`smart-contracts/Token.sol`) defined by the OpenZeppelin standard and includes a `mint` and `transferOwnership` function call in the constructor upon deployment.

-**Supported Chains & Addresses**:
+### Supported Chains & Addresses

 - **Sepolia**: 0x28D99a0A1B430B3669B8A2799dCDd7d332ceDb1C
 - **Holesky**: 0x5fCCa8dCeD28B13f2924CB78B934Ab0AF445542A

+### Deploy the Factory to another EVM blockchain

-To deploy the Factory contract on a new chain, follow these steps:
+To deploy the Factory contract on a new chain using Foundry, follow these steps:

 1. Ensure [Foundry](https://book.getfoundry.sh/) is installed and navigate inside the `smart-contracts` directory.
 Install the required dependencies with the following commands: